tsilva/curriculum-vitae/README.md

 - **Platform:** iPhone (iOS)x
 - **Technologies:** iOS, Objective-C, Parse

-Randid is a social networking app for iOS where users send a picture and get a random one back from other users.
+Randid is a social networking app for iOS where users send a picture and receive a random one in return from other users.

-I was sent into the project to help guide it back into a predictable path, and ended up developing part of the client side and most of the server side for the first version of the app.
+I was brought into the project to help steer it back on track, ultimately developing part of the client-side and most of the server-side for the app's first version.

 <!--
 - [App Store](https://itunes.apple.com/us/app/randid/id791202964)